farhi/matlab-process/README.md

   ```matlab
     pid = connect(process, 'ping');
   ```
+  but you will then not be able to capture the stdout and stderr messages, nor send messages via 'write'.

   You can customize the process with e.g. additional arguments such as:
   - process(..., 'TimeOut', value)  set a TimeOut (to kill process after)